zoheb93/zoheb93/README.md

 ## 📁 Featured Projects

-Here are a few projects I’m working on or have built:
+Here are a few projects I’m working on and some that I will start soon:

 - [🚀 CI/CD for Flask App](https://github.com/your-username/ci-cd-flask-app) — CI/CD pipeline using GitHub Actions + Terraform + Docker
 - [🛠️ Mini AWS Infra](https://github.com/your-username/aws-infrastructure) — Provisioned VPC, EC2, and S3 with Terraform